Maurici8leaga/Ludus-Magnus-GYM/README.md

 ## API

-Built with Node and Express
+Built with Node, Express and mongo